platonvin/platonvin.github.io/sources/articles/my_experience_with_rust.md

 * my binary sizes went from ~600 KB to ~700 KB (compared to `C++`) - likely due to stack slices (which is good: why heap-allocate if the stack suffices?). *btw, just removing thiserror and anyhow cut ~100kb*
 * performance-wise nothing really changed: `Rust` is faster at low opt-levels (~2x faster (not precompiled std, i checked)), and on highest opt-levels the gap narrows (with gcc being slightly faster for `C++`).
-* (incremental) compile times are ~4s for both languages for similar dev (some optimizations) build (hard to really compare, project strucutres are different), both noticably hurt iteration speed (i developed a habit of basically not running my code at all for a very long time.
+* (incremental) compile times are ~4s for both languages for similar dev (some optimizations) build (hard to really compare, project structures are different), both noticeably hurt iteration speed (i developed a habit of basically not running my code at all for a very long time.
 But lsps compensate it).
 For debug build, `Rust` can recompile in around a second, while `C++` (even with modules) might take from 3~8 seconds, depending on a change

 ## blazingly fast